dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T965: Challenges to integration can be overcome with support.
+### T965: Challenges can be overcome with proper support.

 |Support|
 |---|